chef/chef-web-docs/content/config_rb_client.md

 `node_name`

-:   The name of the node.
+:   The unique identifier of the node.
 This determines which configuration should be
     applied and sets the `client_name`, which is the name used when authenticating to a Chef Infra Server.
 By default, Chef Infra Client will use the system's FQDN as the node name.
 In general, Chef recommends